CelinaTran/DMIT2008-StoreFront/README.md

 # Practical Assessment 1
 In this assessment, you will find the loading interface for the storefront site where basic CRUD functionalities can be performed on the items displayed.

+# Practical Assessment 2
+In assessment #2 we add a login functionality and routing to each oage

 ## Dashboard
 The dashboard will contain at least an app bar, side bar and a widget display area for the products